tim-rohrer/move-to-gnucash/README.md

 Before running `opening_book`, you may want to use the opening balances file to adjust the account structure.
 For example, GnuCash typically uses __Current Assets__, __Fixed Assets__ and __Investments__ as subt-accounts under __Assets__.

-If you do change these, make sure to also change the _Total_ line in the file because that is how _MoveToGnuCash_ knows when to jump back up the account tree.
+If you do change these, make sure to also change the _Total_ line in the file because that is how _Move2GnuCash_ knows when to jump back up the account tree.

 Let's say we want to change _Cash_ to _Current Assets_, the total line should then read _Total Current Assets_.
 Each placeholder account requires a total line.
 Please note, the numeric value associated with the total line is ignored, so feel free to remove those.
 As another example, the _Assets_ section could be reworked: